-With baroque architecture, dramatic scenery and fantastic slopes, Interlaken has long been a haven for photographers, skiers and tourists alike.
+With baroque architecture, dramatic scenery, and fantastic slopes, Interlaken has long been a haven for photographers, skiers, and tourists.
 Here are five things that should be on your to-do list for a perfect fun-filled trip to Interlaken with some fun facts about Switzerland too.

-- June to August – Pleasant weather with an average of 18 deg C to 20 deg C (Peak tourist season).
+- June to August – Pleasant weather with an average of 18 to 20 deg C (Peak tourist season).

-- September to November – Tourist flow get thinner and weather are still pleasant with some rainfall.
+- September to November – Tourist flow gets thinner and the weather are still pleasant with some rainfall.

 - December to March – Freezing weather and ideal for snow lovers.
 Very less crowd.
 You can find good deals on hotels.